 Devils Press Videos

-Following are some of the videos I found while wanting to know how this exercise is supposed to be performed.
-What I discovered was that there were many variations and it seems there is really not one standard.
-I will list my observations below each one and I trust that in the end, you’ll understand what the name of the exercise suggests and what truly is the safest way to perform the devil’s press.
+Following are some of the videos I found while researching how this exercise is supposed to be performed.
+I discovered that there were many variations and it seems there is really not one standard.
+My observations for safety and performance are listed below.

 Awesome form, he pushes his hips back and low, while keeping the spine neutral and shoulders above the hips, pulls the weights back through the legs, and snatches the weight up, great overhead lockout.
 Performed at moderate speed.

-Rounded back with not a good overhead lockout.
+Rounded back and not a good overhead lockout.
 Performed at a fast pace.

-This one is different to other devil press variations I’ve seen as there is no drop to the ground and push-up.
+This one is different from the other devil press variations I’ve seen as there is no drop to the ground and push-up.
 I’d call this a dumbbell hang snatch as the movement is more of a squat rather than a hip hinge.

 This variation of the Devils Press is where the dumbbells are swung on the outside rather than through the legs.
 If this would end up in the rack I would say it would be a very good demo of the Devils Press.